babiiish/countdownGame/README.md

 2. Compile and run the program.
 3. The game will prompt you for inputs such as the player's name and letter choices.

+#### Windows
 ```bash
 $ git clone https://github.com/babiiish/countdownGame.git
 $ cd countdownGame
 $ ./gradlew run
 ```

+## Checklist
+- ✔️ The program should allow the user to choose Consonants/Vowels.
+- ✔️ The program should automatically identify the longest possible English word in each round and score the appropriate number of points for the round.
+  - The project uses this word list taken from GitHub: [Word List](https://github.com/dwyl/english-words/blob/master/words_alpha.txt)
+- ✔️ The program should allow for 4 rounds to be played.
+- ✔️ The program should keep track of the total points scored.